Border reivers: From 1357 to the Wars of the Roses

 Between the end of the Wars of Scottish Independence (1357) and the Battle of Flodden (1513) there were intermittent peace agreements and an uneasy balance of power between England and Scotland.
-While no major wars erupted, the Anglo-Scottish border remained a hotspot for raiding, feuding, and political tensions.
 Barely had the ink dried in 1357 before the Warden of the West March Thomas de Lucy was accused of imprisoning Scots for the purpose of ransom.
 Later he was accused of collusion with the men of Eskdale, there was a theft of several thousand animals and £20, in excess of £16,792 today.

+The years of truce should not be regarded as a period of peace.
+Repeated cross-border raids, some conducted by state forces and others by independent raiding parties, caused widespread devastation.
+Many of these incursions originated from Scotland, yet the English government prioritised its campaigns in France over the defence of the northern border, leaving the border counties exposed to repeated raids, killings, and cattle theft.
+Indeed, one historian has suggested that the English Borderers suffered more from these raids than from periods of open warfare.

-The 1370s on the Borders are recorded as particularly lawless and violent, with raiders sacking and burning houses, farms, and monasteries, while the people were either carried away or slaughtered.
+It was during the early part of this period that the English Crown gradually lost control of Berwickshire, Roxburghshire, and Annandale as they were reconquered by the Scots, through a prolonged campaign of warfare that left the Scottish borderlands impoverished and depopulated.
+The confusion over jurisdiction, where England and Scotland began at the time of English occupation, aided and may have encouraged crime.
+In 1370, the wardens of the marches were empowered to inspect every liberty, castle, and privileged district across the northern counties, with the aim of arresting those who defied their authority and generally correcting various abuses.
+Despite this, the 1370s on the Borders are recorded as particularly lawless and violent, with raiders sacking and burning houses, farms, and monasteries, while the people were either carried away or slaughtered.
+In addition, attacks and threats of violence reportedly prevented tax collectors from collecting taxes in Northumberland during the 1370s, reflecting resentment at the Crown's failure to defend the county against repeated Scottish raids.

-Although there were long-term truces after the Wars of Scottish Independence and relatively few official cross-border raids, the archeological record shows proliferation of more humble fortified structures such as bastle houses and pele towers across the Anglo-Scottish borderland; they responded to persistent threats of raiding and violence, which continued even during the periods of nominal peace.
+Although there were long-term truces after the Wars of Scottish Independence and relatively few official cross-border raids, the archaeological record shows proliferation of more humble fortified structures such as bastle houses and pele towers across the Anglo-Scottish borderland; they responded to persistent threats of raiding and violence, which continued even during the periods of nominal peace.

 Raiding continued as a persistent feature of the borderlands, punctuating periods of truce.
 These ranged from smaller skirmishes to occasional large-scale raids, such as the Battle of Otterburn (1388) and Homildon Hill (1402), which occasionally escalated into significant but localised conflicts.
 Both kingdoms sought to maintain periods of relative calm through truce agreements and diplomatic efforts, though these efforts were often fragile and difficult to enforce in the contested border regions.